Estimated reading time: 5 minutes

 A letter of intent is a non-legally binding document that outlines the intention, scope, and general terms of a potential business agreement.
 It is drafted when one party proposes to another party to start negotiations for a deal.
 For example, the letter of intent can be used when one party wants to buy from the other, sell to the other, merge with the other, or do some other type of business with the other party.

-In short, a letter of intent is the preliminary step to get acquainted with each other and for both sides to make sure they are on the same page regarding the potential transaction.
+In short, a letter of intent is the preliminary step to getting acquainted with each other and for both sides to ensure they are on the same page regarding the potential transaction.

 What to include in a letter of intent.